aumpierre-unb/PonchonSavarit.jl/README.md

-and their enthalpies at equilibrium, the composition of the distillate is 88 %, the composition of the feed is 46 %, the feed quality is 54 %:
+and their enthalpies at equilibrium, the composition of the distillate is 88 %, the composition of the feed is 46 %, the composition of the bottoms is 8 % and the feed quality is 54 %:

 ```julia